Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 * An interface cannot have a class as its supertype
 * An interface cannot have a constructor
-* Interface properties cannot have initializers
+* Interface properties cannot have initializers or backing fields
-* All interface members must be public
+* An interface cannot have inner classes (but can have nested classes and companion objects)
 * An interface and all its members are implicitly open
+* All interface member properties and functions are implicitly public
+    * Trying to declare a non-public member property or function in an interface is an error

 TODO(Something else?)